 And if you’re going to buy new barware, make it worthy of your best bottles.
-That Macallan 18 needs something respectable.
-The four we’ve highlighted here should live up to it nicely.
+That Macallan 18 needs something respectable: The 10 we’ve highlighted here should live up to it nicely.

 If Macallan is a household name (especially in your house), it should meet the household name in the world of crystal: Baccarat.
 And a classic spirits calls for a classic look, especially when the glass will last a lifetime.
 This rocks glass from Baccarat delivers on that promise.
 Made in France, the Nancy Tumbler Rocks Glass offers a classic, elegant design that’s matched only by its quality crystal.
 The handsome cut design and weight of the glass feel as good as it looks in hand.
 While it’s an investment, if treated well, this glass could become a family heirloom—even if the Macallan is long gone.

 Buy Now on Saks Fifth Avenue: $300

 Waterford made a name for itself by producing incredible crystal products.
 And that reputation for quality is still behind its barware, like this set of four rocks glasses.
 Crafted in Europe, the elegant crystal glasses are elegant raise the art of sipping to one of luxury.
 Each of the four glasses is presented in a different Waterford pattern, which gives it a modern design twist.